Ericleungs/linked-object/update-log.md

 # Update Log （中文更新日志在下方）：

+### 00004 (Dec 31, 2020):
+> 1. I found that shallow copy will affect the another new object inherited the Proxy Object.
+So I thought I need to make an deep-copy-object function.
+(Using Object.assign temporarily)
+> 2. Make a new initialization method to pass the name of target variable for better using "_link"

 ### 00003 (Dec 30, 2020):
 > 1. I found when setter activated, defineProperty also would be activated.
 But defineProperty would not activated setter.
 On the contrary, "setter" is temporarily commented.